 In this course we will study the principles of autonomy for ICT systems using the Mape-K reference architecture.
 We will present a comprehensive framework for the design of autonomic systems irrespective of their levels of autonomy, and their application areas.

 - Autonomic computing architectures

 - Evaluation issues

 The course consists of lectures, exercises, and a project.
 The project is either a research project reported in writing, or a programming project using the carla.org simulator.
 You will need to give a presentation based on the project.

 You can get a digital badge after completing this course.

-Further information about the studies
+Further information about the courses and studying

 Contact person for applications